 Using and taking care of your computer

 The latest supported version of Microsoft Office is provided in computer labs and classrooms, as well as on Calvin-provisioned faculty and staff computers.
 Other than standard desktop software, most additional software requires a charge to your department and should be included in your department's technology budget.
 You should receive approval from your supervisor or department chair prior to requesting additional non-standard software.

 In addition to the Microsoft Office suite of software and Web development tools, a variety of productivity and academic software packages are available for student use in computer labs and classrooms.
 Many labs have specific academic software that have been requested by faculty.

-Calvin Faculty and Staff can download the latest supported version of Microsoft Office for use on personal home computers and devices.
+Calvin Faculty, staff, and students can download the latest supported version of Microsoft Office for use on personal home computers and devices.